telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-export-format-providers-manager.md

 #### __[VB.NET] Example 4: Save a file using SaveFileDialog__

 {{region vb-radspreadprocessing-formats-and-conversion-format-providers-manager_3}}
-	Dim saveFileDialog As New SaveFileDialog()
+	Dim saveFileDialog As New Microsoft.Win32.SaveFileDialog()
 	saveFileDialog.Filter = FileDialogsHelper.GetSaveFileDialogFilter()

 	If saveFileDialog.ShowDialog() = True Then